johnwilldonicely/LDAS/docs/manual_WSL_1.md

 VcxSrv is easy to install, and you will just need to run it before launching a WSL Linux session. **NOTE** that under WSL-2, you may need to select the "**Disable access control**" option when starting the server.

-## 4. In Linux, set grpahical output to the correct display
+## 4. In Linux, set graphical output to the correct display
 Start Ubuntu and run this command:
 ```
 sudo /etc/init.d/dbus start &> /dev/null